firefly-iii/docs/docs/docs/references/firefly-iii/third-parties/host.md

 # Third parties that host Firefly III

-!!! warning "These tools are unsupported"
+!!! warning These tools are unsupported
     I can't always offer support for these platforms.
 There are a lot of them.
 Feel free to start a [discussion](https://github.com/orgs/firefly-iii/discussions), but you may have to do some exploration to get your issue resolved.

 ## AMPPS